11 Reasons the USA & the World Will End Within the Next 100 Years

 • Growth of strong leaders around the world,

-• Technology replacing jobs faster than ever
+• Technology is replacing jobs faster than ever

 • Cultural breakdown – Race, class, and gender are a big part (read the news lately?)